 Symptoms of Brain Tumor:

 Symptoms vary from person to person and depend upon the location of the tumor.
-Here is a list of symptoms that are felt by patients having brain tumor.
+Here is a list of symptoms.

 It is very important to get a medical evaluation immediately if you experience any of these symptoms.
 You need to consult a neurologist or a neurosurgeon immediately.

 There are other conditions that mimic the symptoms of brain tumor.
 Pseudotumor Cerebri is one of them.
 It is also called false brain tumor.
 This condition manifests in the form of increased intracranial pressure, which might be due to lack of absorption of cerebrospinal fluid.
 Causes of pseudotumor cerebri range from obesity to treatment for other diseases.